 11 | 2.22222 |

 The contribution rates detailed above were the only rates available under the previous scheme rules.
-Where your contribution rate after 1 July 1994 is different to the available rates quoted above, your contribution rate will be reduced to the nearest contribution rate for purposes of calculating your Regulation 102 Pension Multiple (e.g. if your current contribution rate is 7%, your Accrual Rate will be at the 5% rate in the above table).
-Where this occurs the amount of the excess contributions and earnings on those contributions will be refunded to you as part of your Regulation 102 benefit (see Regulation 102 Excess Contributions Account for more information).
+Where a members contribution rate after 1 July 1994 is different to the available rates quoted above, the contribution rate will be reduced to the nearest contribution rate in the table for purposes of calculating the Regulation 102 Pension Multiple (e.g. if the current contribution rate is 7%, the Accrual Rate will be at the 5% rate in the above table).
+Where this occurs the amount of the excess contributions and earnings on those contributions will be refunded to the member as part of the Regulation 102 benefit (see Regulation 102 Excess Contributions Account for more information).

 Regulation 102